• on-going fieldwork

 Maxime Le Calvé April 17, 2026

-The first panel session of the health ad care interest of AI track was fabulous — as was the rest of the day.
-Renate Baumgartner, presenting here her work on an AI tool to support COPD patients.
+The first panel session of the “Health and care in times of AI” track was fabulous — as was the rest of the day.
+Renate Baumgartner was presenting here her ongoing work on an AI tool designed to support COPD patients in their daily self-care and symptom management, elaborating on its development, the participatory design process, and preliminary feedback from both clinicians and patients.

 This plenary session, and the unusually high quality of the papers, were refreshing and invigorating.
 The Netherlands has certainly one of the most lively and diverse communities in Europe.